aerospike/aerospike-client-python/doc/transaction.rst

         Transaction timeout in seconds.
 The timer starts when the transaction monitor record is created.
         This occurs when the first command in the transaction is executed.
-If the timeout is reached before :py:meth:`~aerospike.Client.commit` or :py:meth:`~aerospike.Client.abort` is called, the server will expire and rollback the transaction.
+If the timeout is reached before :meth:`~aerospike.Client.commit` or :meth:`~aerospike.Client.abort` is called, the server will expire and rollback the transaction.

         The default client transaction timeout is zero.
 This means use the server configuration ``mrt-duration``